Experiences

 Mozzarella, burrata, the morning round

 The dairyman ten minutes down the road still pulls his burrata by hand at six in the morning.
 We can arrange a visit, or have him bring the morning's batch to the kitchen.
 Either way you eat it warm, with bread, and forget what you thought burrata tasted like.
+He talks while he works — about his father, about the cows, about the day the buffalo got out in 1998.

 A pizzaiolo at the wood-fired oven

 An evening, dough rested through the afternoon, a guest who knows what he is doing at the wood-fired oven.
 Children make their own with too much cheese.
 Adults eat too many marinara.
 The oven stays hot long enough to cook a tray of figs and ricotta for dessert.
+The fire dies slowly; people stay at the table.

 A chef in your kitchen